 - Check Insulation and Seals

 If your house is too old, the insulation might not be doing its job properly.
 Inadequate insulation can cause losing warm or cooled air from the HVAC system.
 You may also have to check the seals around windows and doors.
-Any leaks can reduce the efficiency of your HVAC system.
-It would be good to consult with an insulation professional for the right guidance.
+You might also consider a blower door test to see if the "building shell" is leaking too much, letting in hot or cold air when increasing the running time of your HVAC system.
+It would be good to consult with a building performance or insulation professional for the right guidance.

 - Maintain Cleanliness